-"Utilities" are self-funded operations providing a service to its customers, including a return on investment, at rates regulated by City Council.
-For the City, these are: Water, Sanitary SewerWaste Water, Storm SewerWater, and Solid Waste/Organics/Recycling.
+"Utilities" are self-funded operations providing a service to its customers, at rates regulated by City Council.
+For the City, these are: Water, Waste Water, Storm Water, and Solid Waste/Organics/Recycling.

-"Utility Infrastructure" means all the systems and facilities associated with the City's Water, Sanitary Sewer Waste Water, Storm Water Sewer, and Solid Waste Organics/Recycling utilities.
+"Utility Infrastructure" means all the systems and facilities associated with the City's Water, Waste Water, Storm Water, and Solid Waste/Organics/Recycling utilities.